sanii-muthui/Gallery/README.md

 ## Testing the Application
-To run the tests for the class file:
+To run the tests for the class:
 Run  python3.6 manage.py test imageapp